MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 python train-model.py
 ```

 7. Wait for the program to end.
 Then review the model output and locate the Model ID in the terminal.
-You will need this value in the next procedure.
+You will need this value in the next procedure, so do not close the terminal!

 ## Test the model created without labels